 - The course costs $275 per person and includes course materials and nutritional breaks.

 - Taught by two registered trainers per 15–30 participants.

 To learn more about ASIST or book a training session, contact our Education and Training Team at [email protected]

-We are able to offer ASIST Training to communities and to organizations for whom the regular fees are a barrier at a reduced rate thanks to our generous funders:
+We are able to offer ASIST at a subsidized rate thanks to the generousity of our funders:

 About LivingWorks: LivingWorks is dedicated to saving lives through the creation, development, and delivery of innovative training experiences that empower individuals, organizations, and communities to be safer from suicide.
 To learn more, visit www.livingworks.net.